hopeross/psrails-learning/README.md

 * Lesson 34 - Admin Users
   * My biggest fight was with robocop who wanted me to change the syntax of one of the helper methods.
 Which is fine, I
   * know the PS lessons may be a little dated, but it caused me to loop through what the crap am I doing wrong moments.
+* Lesson 35 - Many to Many associations
+  * Feelin a bit matrix-y at this point but I got it working.  review.user, review.movie, back and forth.
+*